-Art. no. 3214001en
+Art. no. 3214210en

 Congratulations on your decision to purchase a KTM motorcycle.
-You are now the owner of a state-of-the-art sports vehicle that will continue giving you pleasure for a long time if you maintain it properly.
+You are now the owner of a state-of-the-art sports vehicle which, with appropriate care, will bring you pleasure for a long time to come.

 We wish you good and safe riding at all times!